A Horse is a Horse… and also a source of delicious red meat, of course!

 P.P.S.
 Why republish this after all these years?
 Well, because it looks like we’re going to have another economic crisis out here, and I was just remembering how much of the last crisis I spent eating horse meat.
 Maybe check out my article about Scenes from the Great Recession while you wait for your local horse butcher to open…

 P.P.P.S.
 If you’re offended by this one, you’d probably also be offended by my article about bullfighting.
-Or about Spanish stereotypes.
+Or about Spanish stereotypes?
+Or my tell-all article about my love affair with Spanish cuisine, despite being an ex-vegetarian.
 Have fun, and hit me up with your comments, right here…